-As the last section proves, 911 misdials are a common occurrence.
+As the last section proves, 911 misdials are a common occurrence, and this can be frustrating, which is why you may reach an operator who seems rude.
 Police dispatchers know that misdials happen and anticipate it every time they go into work.
 If you calmly explain to the dispatcher that you didn’t mean to call 911, then you’ll be off the phone quickly with no police involved.

 Yes, the call will be logged as part of the dispatcher’s Computer Aided Dispatch or CAD system if your local police force uses such a system.
 CAD tracks a person’s history of 911 calls as well as the address of the call and what the reason for the call was.

 The CAD system helps the dispatcher do their job better.
 Your accidental call will be added, but if you ever have to call 911 again for a true emergency, you won’t be refused help because of a misdial that happened one time.